 ☑️ Connecting clients with appropriate community programs and services

-Education requirements: It’s important to note that some Child and Youth Worker positions are classified under “Social Worker” and require a Master’s degree in Social Work.
+Education requirements: It’s important to note that some child and youth worker positions are reserved for social workers and require a master’s degree in social work.

 This level of training is required to provide mental health assessments and implement evidence-based treatment plans for children and adolescents.

-Experience working with at-risk youth is always considered an asset (most job postings call for 1-2 years at minimum).
+Experience working with at-risk youth is always considered an asset (most job postings call for one to two years at minimum).

 Mental Health Outreach Worker

 This role may also include supporting people with mental health issues in their own homes.
-Some Outreach Workers make home visits to check on the client’s progress, physical and mental wellbeing, and define goals for continuous improvement.
+Some outreach workers make home visits to monitor the client’s progress, check on the client's physical and mental well-being, and define goals for continuous improvement.

 ☑️ Organizing community mental health awareness campaigns and initiatives